 She was sold to a brothel as a child and Nakago saved her before she did anything.
 Thus she grew up to love him no matter who he slept with or focused on.
 So…he saved her from a life of having sex for a living to….basically have a sex for a living.
 Gotcha.

 I didn’t mind her that much.
 In fact, she was probably the most human of the Seiryus barring Amiboshi and Suboshi.
 And she actually does have some moments with Nakago that show his softer side.
+I just don’t like how she was treated.

 The other Seiryus really aren’t all that important.
 There’s Tomo, an illusion master, Ashitare, a werewolf-man thing and Miboshi, who can possess people, seemingly making him immortal, and summon demons.